Skip to main content

 Sharing your birth plan

-Discuss the birth plan with your midwife or obstetrician a few weeks before your due date.
+Discuss your birth plan with your midwife or obstetrician a few weeks before your due date.

 They will be able to talk to you about: